Planning the optimal height of wicking beds

 WaterUps® Raised Beds

-Oasis Kit – Height 450mm.
+With our Oasis Wicking Beds, the height is 450mm.
 Assuming 30mm of mulch this would give you a soil depth of 282mm.
 This would be suitable for any herbs and leafy greens and root vegetables.
 I have even been able to successfully grow Blueberries, Wild Raspberries, Grapes and some shrubs including Azaleas and Gardenias in these beds.

 Timber Beds – If you are considering building your own timber beds you will find that most sleepers will come in 200mm widths.
 For this reason we suggest that you use a 400mm high bed for herbs and vegetables and a 600mm high bed for trees and shrubs with established root balls.